kunshksingh/AlgorithmsTesting/README.md

-# CS 4102 Exclusive Testing Repo
+# CS 4102 Testing Repo

 This repo contains scripts to test your code.